richplastow/tryout-plop/notes/02-create-example-2.md

 }
 ```

-And in plopfile.mjs tell the second example’s `actions` array how to genereate them:
+And in plopfile.mjs tell the second example’s `actions` array how to generate them:

 ```mjs
 export default function (plop) {